 Fortunately, synthetic mental enhancers are not the only way to power up your brain.

-There’s an entire group of brain enhancers that are true nootropics, based on natural substances that “do no harm” and, in fact, make your brain healthier while boosting mental performance.
+There’s an entire group of brain enhancers that are true nootropics, based on natural substances that “do no harm” and, in fact, make the brain healthier while boosting mental performance.

 And for long-term sustained focus, productivity, and mental energy, you can’t beat proven mind-enhancing lifestyle habits, such as:

-Some of the most successful people in the world attribute their success to meditation or other mind-body techniques such as guided imagery or self-hypnosis.
+Some of the most successful people in the world attribute some of their success to meditation or other mind-body techniques, such as guided imagery or self-hypnosis.

 Corporations like Google, Apple, and Nike offer structured meditation programs for executives and encourage employees at all levels to do it.

 Getting regular physical exercise is one of the best things you can do for your brain.

 Richard Branson, the world’s most fun-loving billionaire, claims that exercise is his top productivity hack.